cgre-aachen/open_AR_Sandbox/README.md

 Check the video below for some of the features in action:
 [![Open AR Sandbox Features](https://img.youtube.com/vi/t0fyPVMIH4g/0.jpg)](https://www.youtube.com/watch?v=t0fyPVMIH4g)

-The open_AR_Sandbox as well as GemPy are under continuous development and including more modules for major outreach.
+The Open AR-Sandbox software as well as GemPy are under continuous development and including more modules for major outreach.
 Some of the features we are currently working on include:

 * More Tutorials, examples, Tests and Documentation to help you develop your own modules
 * GemPy optimization for (much!) higher framerates